 When pruning watch carefully.
 If you must remove a branch with a casing on it, put the branch in a sheltered area until you are sure the nymphs have hatched out and left.

 You can tell because the case will be riddled with tiny holes once they’ve emerged.

 To have a healthy organic vegetation, you need a good balance of both predators and prey.

 Along with these bugs, you need ladybugs, lacewings and a host of other good bugs to help keep the pest population under control.

 That’s why you must avoid using pesticides at all costs.

 Just one application can wipe out your good bugs and your bad bugs.

 One of the main differences between these groups of insects.
-The bad garden bugs tend to adapt, rebound and repopulate quickly after a pesticide application.
+The bad bugs tend to adapt, rebound and repopulate quickly after a pesticide application.